linkspreed/log/README.md

 ## All changes that we will make from 21.06.2024 will appear here ...

+### 26.01.2025 (announcement Web4)
+- 🚀 Imagine a digital universe where the future unfolds in real-time… We’re crafting it now!
+Our Web4 SNaaS is evolving fast, and a sneak-peek MVP is almost ready for bold pioneers. 🌐✨ Want to be among the first to test-drive?
+Drop a 🛸 or tag your tech-savvy squad below! #Web4 #SNaaS #BetaBound #FutureIsNow

 ### 25.01.2025 (announcement Web4)
 - 🚀 Big things are brewing behind the scenes!
 We're leveling up our infrastructure and offerings to bring you something extraordinary.
 Stay tuned—you won’t want to miss this! 🌟 #Innovation #ComingSoon